haidnav/real-time-order-book-simulator/README.md

 3. In the terminal, navigate to your projects directory and run **`python3 app.py`**
    - this should open the GUI interface
    - Click **`Start Simulation`**
+## Contact
+- @haidnav on github
+- haidnav77@gmail.com
+- Im always looking for cool projects to work on!
+Feel free to reach out to me if you need help with your project 😁